 - I know that I must tell my local Department of Social Services if anything changes and is different from whatI wrote on this form within 10 days.
 I can call 1-855-242-8282 (TTY: 1-888-221-1590), contact or visit my local agency, or visit CommonHelp.Virginia.gov to report any changes.
 A change in my information might affect whether someone in my household qualifies for coverage. - I understand that for individuals enrolled in managed care, a premium is paid each month to the MCO forthe person's coverage.
 If the child or pregnant woman is not eligible for FAMIS, FAMIS Plus, FAMIS MOMS, or Medicaid because I did not report truthful information or failed to report required changes in my familysize or income, I may have to repay the monthly premiums paid to the MCO.
 I may have to repay these premiums even if no medical services were received during those months. - The information provided on this application, including your phone number(s), will be shared with Local Departments of Social Services (LDSS) and the Managed Care Organization (MCO), otherwise known as health plan, to which you are assigned.
-You consent to being called or texted by the MCO at any phone number(s) you provide in relation to your application, now or in the future, including in regard to your health care needs and treatment, wellness services, plan benefits, eligibility, renewal and/or redetermination, and for any other communications relating to your relationship with the MCO or concerning your health care coverage.
+You consent to being called or texted by the MCO at any phone number(s) you provide in relation to your application, now or in the future, including in regard to your health care needs and treatment, wellness services, plan benefits, eligibility, renewal and/ or redetermination, and for any other communications relating to your relationship with the MCO or concerning your health care coverage.
 These calls/texts may be made using automated technology, such as with an automatic telephone dialing system or artificial or prerecorded voice message.
 You acknowledge that text messages are not encrypted and can be read by unauthorized persons.
 Standard message and data rates may apply. - I understand that DMAS has the responsibility to recover money from the estate of a Medicaid member age 55 and over.
 Recovery may take place only after the death of the surviving spouse and only if there are no children who are blind, disabled, or under the age of 21.
 The dependents or heirs of an estate can also claim an undue hardship (an action requiring significant difficulty or expense) during the recovery process.
 If a hardship is granted, DMAS may waive part of all of the recovery, and if denied, the individual is granted an opportunity to appeal the decision. - I am giving to the Medicaid agency our rights to pursue and get any money from other health insurance, legal settlements, or other third parties.
-I am also giving to the Medicaid agency rights to pursue and get medical support from a spouse or parent. - NEED HELP WITH YOUR APPLICATION?
-Visit the Cover Virginia website at coverva.org or call us at 1-855-242-8282.
-Para obtener una copia de este formulario en Español, llame 1-855-242-8282.
-If you need help in a language other than English, call 1-855-242-8282 and tell the customer service representative the language you need.
-We'll get you help at no cost to you.
-TTY users should call 1-888-221-1590.
+I am also giving to the Medicaid agency rights to pursue and get medical support from a spouse or parent.

-04/01/23 Page 7 of 8
+Page 7 of 8